waku-org/pm/requirements/codex.md

 1. Download operation can be resumed.
 2. Upload operation can be resumed.
 3. Payload should be retrievable even if original uploader goes offline.
-4. Once all recipients have downloaded the payload, there is no more durability expectations.
+4. Once all recipients have downloaded the payload, there is no more expectations on being able to retrieve the payload.

 ### Performance